Create a New Parcel Tie

 Step 1: Obtain Letters of Consent

-You must obtain a letter of consent from the municipality.
-Also, you must obtain a letter of consent from the owner(s) with a statement indicating that the owner(s) are aware that a Certificate of Approval from the Planning Authority is required to remove the parcel ties in the future
+You must obtain a letter of consent from the local municipality or local planning authority.
+Also, you must obtain a letter of consent from the owner(s) with a statement indicating that the owner(s) are aware that a Certificate of Approval from the Planning Authority is required to remove the parcel ties in the future.

 Step 2: Submit Request to ISC